Wrong Fire Extinguisher Selection in Indian Industries

 • Fire spread

-CO₂ Extinguishers Installed for Solid Fuel Areas
+CO₂ Extinguishers Used for Solid Combustible Fires

 Why this fails: